YetiCodeCamp/cpp-for-beginners/docs/_video_pages/vbubuntu.md

 </p>
 In the Shared Folders window, click the folder with the green arrow over on the right.

-In the new window that appears, click the dropdown arrow in Folder Path, then click on other.
+In the new 'Add Share' window that appears, click the dropdown arrow in Folder Path, then click on other.

 Navigate to a folder on your host system that you want to share with the guest, select it and then click on Select Folder.
 In my example I am sharing a new folder I created named: Ubuntu_VM_Shared.